reflexcameras/reflexcamera/usermanual.md

 ### Connecting to the settings page
 Connect to the camera's WiFi hotspot:
 - SSID: `REFLEXHOTSPOT-REFLEX0000` - replace 0000 with the number printed inside the camera lid
 - Password: `REFLEXREFLEX` - on Windows it may ask you to enter a pin number rather than a password.
 In this case press connect using a password instead and enter `REFLEXREFLEX`.
 On some Android phones you may receive a notification stating `WiFi has no Internet Access.
 Tap for Options`.
-To connect to the hotspot, tap this notification and select `This network has no Internet Access.
-Stay connected?` and check `Don't ask again for this network`.
+To connect to the hotspot, tap this notification then select `This network has no Internet Access.
+Stay connected?` and also check `Don't ask again for this network`.

 Open an internet browser on your phone or laptop and head to the web address [http://10.42.0.1:5000](http://10.42.0.1:5000)